- Reduce Bounce Rate

 Tip 4: Display alternatives to non-guided products

-The strategies discussed so far all target search queries for products or items that are generally available in the shop.
-However, there are also search queries for items that are not carried in the product range, e.g., certain brands, seasonal items, or trends.
-The zero-hit page is designed for precisely such search queries, and redirecting to it should therefore not be avoided.
-Nevertheless, visitors should not be considered lost, even if the search term is not an optimal fit for the online shop.
-On the contrary, the zero-hit page can also work for the online shop by being individually adapted to the search query with epoq.
-A recommendation widget can provide the searcher with alternatives to their search query, thereby keeping them in the online shop.
-For example, the Camp David brand is similar to the La Martina brand, Ugg boots are also available from many other brands, and carnival costumes can be represented with 1920s dresses, polka dot skirts, and dirndls.
-Add a convincing explanatory text (e.g., in a banner) and the customer will be inspired and convinced by the online shop.
+The strategies discussed so far all target search queries for products or items that are generally available in the store.
+However, there are of course also search queries for items that are not carried in the product range, such as specific brands, seasonal items, or trends.
+The no-results page is designed precisely for such search queries, so redirecting users to it does not need to be avoided.
+Nevertheless, you shouldn’t consider the visitor lost, even if the search term doesn’t perfectly match the online store.
+Quite the contrary: The zero-results page can also work in the online store’s favor by being customized to the search query using Epoq.
+With a recommendation widget, the searcher can be offered alternatives to their query, thereby keeping them on the online store.
+For example, the Camp David brand is similar to the La Martina brand; Ugg boots are also available from many other brands; and carnival costumes can be represented by 1920s dresses, polka-dot skirts, and dirndls.
+Add a compelling explanatory text (e.g., in a banner) to this, and the customer is instantly inspired and convinced by the online store.

 Alternative recommendations instead of a zero-hit page